mariodavid/cuba-component-data-import/README.md

 #### Step 5: Import Summary
 ![import-wizard-step-5](https://github.com/mariodavid/cuba-component-data-import/blob/master/img/import-wizard-step-5.png)

-## Integrate Import Wizard into your screens
+## Integrate Import Wizard into screens

-Instead of using the full import wizard, it is also possible to integrate the import process into your screens.
+Instead of using the full import wizard, it is also possible to integrate the import process directly into screens.
 This use case is for the second usage mode of this application component (as mentioned above).
 In this case, there is already an import configuration defined for a particular entity.
 With that, you as the developer want the user directly to start the import process from the browse screen of your entities.

-### @WithImport Annotation for browse screens
+### @WithImport Annotation for browse screens (legacy Screens of CUBA 6 `AbstractLookup`)

+NOTE: The `@WithImport` annotation should only be used for CUBA 6 based legacy screens that extend `AbstractLookup`.
+For CUBA 7 based Screens extenting `StandardLookup<T>` should use the interface based approch `implement WithImportWizard`.

 To start import from your entity browse screen, you have to add the following annotation to your browse screen controller: